~ Seeding and Sowing ~ Weeding & Growing ~

 My mother shared in some of the Healing Garden journey and planted a rose bush for her Mother, with a message of forgiveness and letting go in a mandala she created then planted in the baby rose bushes soil.

-That first winter I did little other than weep and sleep and work and dig.
+That first winter I did little other than weep, sleep and work and dig.

 It was the ‘deep dark day of the Soul’ like I had never known before as I shed the layers of old patterns and life styles and beliefs ~ beLIEfs ~ and expectations that had taken me to a barren garden and home without love.